-1. How was the comprehensive needs assessment information used for planning grant activities?
-This section should include the comprehensive needs identif targeted by the activities and programs funded by IDEA.
+1. How was the comprehensive needs assessment information used for planning grant activities?\ This section should include the comprehensive needs identified that will be targeted by the activities and programs funded by IDEA.

 DO NOT use special characters, numbered or bulleted lists copied from Word, 'see above', or n/a as this may delay the submission or approval of your plan.